-In determining the appropriate amount of revenue to be recognized under ASC 606, the Company performed the following steps: (i) identified the promised goods or services in the contract; (ii) determined whether the promised goods or services are performance obligations including whether they are distinct in the context of the contract; (iii) measured the transaction price, including the constraint on variable consideration; (iv) allocated the transaction price to the performance obligations; and (v) recognized revenue when (or as) the Company satisfied each performance obligation.
+In determining the appropriate amount of revenue to be recognized under Topic 606, the Company performed the following steps: (i) identified the promised goods or services in the contract; (ii) determined whether the promised goods or services are performance obligations including whether they are distinct in the context of the contract; (iii) measured the transaction price, including the constraint on variable consideration; (iv) allocated the transaction price to the performance obligations; and (v) recognized revenue when (or as) the Company satisfied each performance obligation.

-The Company determined that the performance obligations included the license to zuranolone, supply of certain clinical materials and manufacturing supply of the active pharmaceutical ingredient ("API").
-The performance obligation related to the license to zuranolone was determined to be distinct from other performance obligations and therefore was a standalone performance obligation for which control was transferred upon signing.
-The obligation to provide certain clinical materials was determined to be a separate performance obligation.
-The supply agreement for API was determined to be an option for Shionogi to purchase, rather than a firm obligation, because no minimum amount or quantities are specified and therefore, was not considered a performance obligation within the main agreement.
+The Company determined that the performance obligations in the contract included the license to zuranolone and the supply of certain materials during the clinical development phase, which includes the supply of active pharmaceutical ingredient ("API").
+The performance obligation related to the license to zuranolone was determined to be distinct from other performance obligations and therefore was a separate performance obligation for which control was transferred upon signing.
+The obligation to provide certain clinical materials, including API for use during the development period, was determined to be a separate performance obligation.
+Given that Shionogi is not obligated to purchase any minimum amount or quantities of commercial API, the supply of API to Shionogi for commercial use was determined to be an option for Shionogi, rather than a performance obligation of the Company at contract inception and will be accounted for if and when exercised.
+The Company also determined that there was no separate material right in connection with the supply of API for commercial use as the expected pricing was not at a discount.
 Given this fact pattern, the Company has concluded the agreement has two performance obligations.

-Under the supply agreement, the Company will manufacture and supply to Shionogi (i) clinical quantities of API reasonably required by Shionogi for the development of licensed products in the Shionogi territory under the collaboration and license agreement and (ii) quantities of drug product reasonably required for use by Shionogi in Phase 1 studies of zuranolone in the Shionogi territory under the collaboration and license agreement, in the quantities agreed to by the parties.
-Collaboration revenue from the supply agreement, which excludes the \$90.0 million upfront payment, pertains to the clinical material sold under the terms of the supply agreement.
-The Company records the costs related to the supply agreement in research and development expense on its condensed consolidated statements of operations and comprehensive loss.
+Under the clinical supply agreement, the Company will manufacture and supply to Shionogi (i) clinical quantities of API reasonably required by Shionogi for the development of licensed products in the Shionogi territory under the collaboration and license agreement and (ii) quantities of drug product reasonably required for use by Shionogi in Phase 1 studies of zuranolone in the Shionogi territory under the collaboration and license agreement, in the quantities agreed to by the parties.
+Collaboration revenue from the clinical supply agreement, which excludes the \$90.0 million upfront payment, pertains to the clinical material sold under the terms of the clinical supply agreement.
+The Company records the costs related to the clinical supply agreement in research and development expense on its condensed consolidated statements of operations and comprehensive loss.